 However, we need absolute legal clarity on how these vehicles will operate on our roads and how driving offence legislation may need to be modified as a result.

 What is clear is that a new regime of rules and regulations will be introduced before any driverless vehicles go on sale.
 Laws governing insurance liability, tax and the MOT test as well as a revamped Highway Code and driving license regime are expected to be agreed upon by the end of 2017.

-Slater and Gordon Lawyers offer a free consultation for people injured in accidents through no fault of their own.
-Call freephone 0800 916 9046 or contact us online and we'll be happy to help you.
+Slater and Gordon offer a free consultation for people injured in accidents through no fault of their own.
+Contact us here and we'll be happy to help you.